EMChamp/8x8-google-calendar-wa-scheduler/README.md

    This will start the Flask server, and you'll see output indicating that the server is running.

 4. Open a web browser and access the server at `http://localhost:5000`.

-You can now use the web interface to schedule Google Calendar invites and send them via WhatsApp.
+To run the Flask server remotely, import this project into your chosen hosting infrastructure.
+It is assumed you have the necessary expertise to publically expose the API from that infrastructure and is beyond the scope of this guide.

 ## Usage

-1. Access the web interface by navigating to `http://localhost:5000` in your browser.

-2. Follow the on-screen instructions to authenticate with your Google Calendar account.

-3. Schedule calendar invites by providing the necessary details, such as event title, date, and time.

-4. Select the recipients and configure WhatsApp messaging options.

-5. Click the "Schedule Invite" button to create and send the Google Calendar invite via WhatsApp.
+1. Run this service either locally or remotely on a server, ensure this service is accessible to the public internet.

+2. Import the JSON into a workflow.
+Change the http steps to point to your server.

 ## Contributing